trustification/trustify/docs/oidc.md

 ### GitHub Identity Provider

-In order to configure GitHub as external Identity Provider, the init scripts allow setting the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.
+In order to configure GitHub as an external Identity Provider, the init scripts allow setting the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.
 If present, the integration will be configured at startup.

 Make sure to create an [OAuth App](https://github.com/settings/developers) in GitHub beforehand.